yiisoft/di/README.md

 - [PSR-11](http://www.php-fig.org/psr/psr-11/) compatible.
 - Supports property injection, constructor injection and method injection.
 - Detects circular references.
-- Supports nesting so container context could be scoped.
+- Supports delegate lookup for creating composite containers.
 - Has `Injector` that can invoke callables resolving dependencies.
 - Accepts array definitions so could be used with mergeable configs.